gazpachu/joanmira/pages/work/2012-10-31---xmas-gift/index.md

 ## Requirements and improvements

-- It has to be installed in the ground floor beside a window.
+- It has to be installed on the ground floor beside a window.
 - It can use a powerful projector or a big flat screen.
-The projector can maximize the visual experience and use the glass of the window as the surface where the app will be showed.
+The projector can maximize the visual experience and use the glass of the window as the surface where the app will be shown.
-- Further investigation needs to be done regarding the Kinect tracking threshold, Kinect calibration, and limit the maximum number of skeletons/hands to one.
+- Further investigation needs to be done regarding the Kinect tracking threshold, and Kinect calibration, and limit the maximum number of skeletons/hands to one.
-- Needs to be tested in the final location in an early stage, not just a couple of days before start
+- Needs to be tested in the final location in an early stage, not just a couple of days before the start

 ## Instructions